sushma2840/myntra-excel-data-analysis/README.md

 ---

 ## Short description
 This repository contains an Excel-based data analysis project on Myntra.
 The project shows the process from raw data → cleaning → analysis → interactive dashboards (Product Category and Brand Name).
-The main artifact is the Excel workbook and supporting screenshots.
+The main artifact are the Excel workbooks.
 ---

 ## Table of contents